-(2) If a firearm, weapon or prohibited article is seized from a child by an authorised officer, the authorised officer must deliver it into the custody of a police officer as soon as practicable after it is seized.
+(2) If a firearm, weapon or prohibited article is seized from a child by an authorised officer or approved person, the authorised officer or approved person must deliver it into the custody of a police officer as soon as practicable after it is seized.

-(3) If a disposable article or an intoxicant (other than a prohibited article) is seized from a child, an officer may destroy it.
+(3) If a disposable article or an intoxicant (other than a prohibited article) is seized from a child, an authorised person may destroy it.

 (4) Any thing or substance seized from a child that is not dealt with under subsection (2) or (3) —

-(a) must be kept in safe keeping for such period as an officer considers necessary —
+(a) must be kept in safe keeping for such period as an authorised person considers necessary —

 (i) to protect the health or safety of the child or another person; or